Close up of Breaking Bad sculpture

 Taking a photo with Bryan Cranston, aka "Walter White" from Breaking Bad

 Michael Mando (who played Ignacio “Nacho” Varga in the prequel, “Better Call Saul”) was following behind Bryan.
-He is one of my favorite characters from Better Call Saul so I was happy to get a photo with him.
+Nacho is one of my favorite characters from Better Call Saul, so I was happy to get a photo with Michael.

 Taking a photo with Michael Mando (aka “Ignacio “Nacho” Varga from the prequel “Better Call Saul”).